-- Practice two bucket washing: Fill one with car-wash solution and the other with clean rinse water.
+- Practice two bucket washing: Fill one with a car-wash solution and the other with clean rinse water.
 Dip a Wash Mitt (mitts hold more water and are kinder to paint than sponges) in the solution and wipe over a small area.
-Rinse the Wash Mitt in clean water, then reload with solution and continue.
+Rinse the Wash Mitt in clean water, then reload with a solution and continue.
 Repeat until you've washed every square inch.
 (For added protection, use a grit guard at the bottom of each bucket.)

 - Don't use the mitt for the wheels.
 Instead, work a microfiber towel into the corners of your rims.